-- Conduct a regular and systematic program of property visits to private landholders. - Ensure that any infestations of noxious weeds found on property visits are mapped and properly recorded. - Ensure that weed infestations on roads are mapped and properly recorded. - In conjunction with public authorities, conduct a regular and systematic program of property visits to land of public authorities. - Ensure that weed infestations on land of public authorities are mapped and properly recorded. - Respond promptly to complaints about the presence of noxious weeds. - Provide assistance and support to private occupiers in controlling noxious weeds on their land. - Conduct a regular program of property visits to enhance the Council's knowledge of weed control work carried out on private land. - Ensure that private landholders are provided with accurate and timely advice on their weed control obligations. - Provide encouragement to private landholders and public authorities to prepare Property Weed Management Plans for their land and assist in the preparation of the Plans. - Ensure the availability of weed control advisory material and advice to private landholders and public authorities. - Provide assistance to occupiers in applying for grant funds for weed control work. - Actively pursue the control of noxious weeds on vacant Crown land. - Regularly inspect vacant Crown land to ensure weed control obligations are being met. - Facilitate application for necessary funds to finance weed control work by the Council on vacant Crown land. - Provide information to the responsible Department on the state of noxious weed control on vacant Crown land. - Promptly respond to complaints regarding noxious weeds on vacant Crown land. - Actively pursue the control of noxious weeds on land of Forests NSW. - Inspect areas proposed to be clear felled in coming financial year. - Advise Forests NSW of proposed clear fell areas that are potential weed risks. - Follow up to ensure control work is carried out on potential weed risks - Inspect areas surrounding standing forests and "land bank" areas. - Advise Forests NSW of areas that pose a risk of weeds spreading to adjoining land. - Conduct aerial spraying programs for noxious weeds. - Organize programs for the aerial spraying of noxious weeds throughout the year as seasonal conditions permit and demand requires. - Publicise aerial spraying in local media, and as occasion's permits, to ensure maximum landholder participation. - Organize aerial spraying (involving all Weeds Officers) throughout the Council's Area of Operations in accordance with established programs.
+- Conduct a regular and systematic program of property visits to private landholders and any infestations of noxious weeds found on property visits are mapped and properly recorded. - Ensure that weed infestations on roads are mapped and properly recorded. - In conjunction with public authorities, conduct a regular and systematic program of property visits to land of public authorities and ensure weed infestations on land of public authorities are mapped and properly recorded. - Respond promptly to complaints about the presence of noxious weeds. - Provide assistance and support to private occupiers in controlling noxious weeds on their land and to prepare Property Weed Management Plans for their land and assist in the preparation of the Plans. - Conduct a regular program of property visits to enhance the Council's knowledge of weed control work carried out on private land, and ensure that private landholders are provided with accurate and timely advice on their weed control obligations. - Actively pursue the control of noxious weeds on vacant Crown land and regularly inspect vacant Crown land to ensure weed control obligations are being met. - Facilitate application for necessary funds to finance weed control work by the Council on vacant Crown land. - Provide information to the responsible Department on the state of noxious weed control on vacant Crown land. - Actively pursue the control of noxious weeds on land of Forests NSW and inspect areas proposed to be clear felled in coming financial year tthat are potential weed risks and follow up to ensure control work is carried out on potential weed risks. - Conduct aerial spraying programs for noxious weeds. - Publicise aerial spraying in local media, and as occasions permits, to ensure maximum landholder participation.